Waino/dockerdo/README.rst

   or by setting the variables in a launcher script that you write and place in your image.
   To help you set up the env list, there is the `dockerdo export` subcommand

-    * **Env list** is the best approach when you need different values in different container instances launched from the same image, and when you need the env variables in multiple different programs.
+    * **Export** is the best approach when you need different values in different container instances launched from the same image, and when you need the env variables in multiple different programs.
 For example, setting the parameters of a benchmark.
-    * **A launcher script** is the best approach when you have a single program that requires some env variables, and you always want to use the same value.
+    * **A launcher script** is the best approach when you have a single program that requires some env variables, and you always want to use the same values.
+Also the best approach if you have large amounts of data that you want to pass to the program through env variables.

 * **`dockerdo history` with recording will only list edits done via the sshfs mount.**
   Inotify runs on your local machine, and can only detect filesystem operations that happen locally.